Blockchains-Princeton/COS-ECE470-fa2023/Project2/README.md

 ## Repository management and submission:
 1. Similar to the previous assignment, you can continue to work on your GitHub repo.
 After pushing to your GitHub repo, click `Code -> Download ZIP' to download a zip file.
-2. Rename it to your netid as `netid.zip`.
+2. Rename it to your netid as `netid1_netid2_netid3.zip`.
 Upload the zip file on canvas.
 Please ensure that the file size <2MB.
 3. TAs will put additional tests (private) on the submission and run them to award marks.

 ## Code provided